-Bursaries available for J-PAL/CLEAR measurement and survey design course
+Bursaries available for J-PAL/CLEAR course on evaluating social programmes

-In order to apply for the course and 3ie bursary, click here.
+To apply for the course and 3ie bursary, click here.
 Applicants who are selected to attend the course will automatically be reviewed for eligibility for the 3ie Bursary Programme.
-Seating is for this course is limited.
-Please complete your application as soon as possible.
-The last date for submission of applications is March 22, 2019.
+For each bursary award, 3ie will cover or reimburse the cost of course fee only.
+The last date for submission of applications is 30 April, 2019.

 3ie provides bursaries for trainings and conferences related to impact evaluations and systematic reviews such as the African Evaluation Association’s (AfrEA) international conference, Campbell Collaboration Colloquium, Cochrane Colloquium, and courses organized by CLEAR regional centres, and MEASURE-GEMNet.

 To be eligible for a 3ie bursary, applicants must be nationals and residents of low- or middle-income countries.
 They must also be actively engaged in conducting impact evaluations or systematic reviews with local agencies, and not multilateral organisations.
 Additional eligibility criteria for, as defined by organizers, may also apply.

 Bursaries are awarded on a competitive basis through open-calls for applications, which are announced on 3ie’s website and social media pages.
 In some instances, bursaries are limited to individuals nominated by 3ie’s affiliates.